-Mimosa is also used for chronic pain issues and inflammation.
-I have not seen much information on the whys and hows of this, but here is some TCM info on Mimosa that I found: Mimosa Cures.
+Mimosa is also used for pain and inflammation.
+I have not seen much information on the whys and hows of this, but here is some TCM info on Mimosa that I found from the Herbal Shop.